 After the museum we drove the short distance to Land’s End, took the obligatory photo and had a wonder around.

 We didn’t have change for the car park so we kept it short and drove further along the coast to Sennan Cove for a nice walk along the beach.
 There was a beautiful rainbow as we drove down, the tide was out and the beach was golden, it was another glorious, relaxing day- I felt so chilled.

-On our way home we stopped at Carn Galver and had a picnic overlooking the coast as the sun was setting.
-We couldn’t have had a more perfect two days.
+On our way home we stopped at Carn Galver and had a picnic overlooking the coast as the sun was setting, it was the perfect ending to a wonderful couple of days together.

-For the first adventure in my personal little challenge, I couldn’t have asked for better; good food, interesting sites, great company, nice weather, amazing scenery.
+I couldn’t have asked for better weekend; good food, interesting sites, great company, nice weather, amazing scenery.
 There were a couple of times I felt anxious, I wasn’t sure where we paid the money for the camping, would they be friendly?
 Would they reject us?
 What if we can’t get to the beach?
 What if the walk is too hard?
 What if the pub is full of locals and they chase us out with pitchforks?!
-Seriously, having anxiety is so exhausting!!
-My hope is that after 42 adventures, the voice in me that says “you can’t do this,” instead says, “Yes, lets do this!”
+Seriously, having anxiety is so exhausting, but the happiness you feel when you beat your anxiety and do things you want to do anyway is amazing!